Plan to replace aging postal truck fleet delayed by lawsuit - The Boston Globe

-PORTLAND, Maine (AP) — Postal workers thrilled at the prospect of making deliveries in modern, comfortable and environmentally friendly vehicles are soldiering on in their aging, spartan trucks.
+PORTLAND, Maine — Postal workers thrilled at the prospect of making deliveries in modern, comfortable, and environmentally friendly vehicles are soldiering on in their aging, spartan trucks.

 The primary fleet of vehicles — dating to 1987 — was due to be replaced under a new contract but the winning bid for the new trucks is being challenged.
 That means the delivery of new trucks set for 2023 could be delayed.